hedyhli/cognate-playground/README.md

   preparation for this project (initially intending to use elm), which is now kept for posterity.
 - index.html -- the entire app (for now!)
+- prelude.cog -- definitions of various built-in functions. copied from the Cognate repo with features that aren't yet supported commented out. eventually it will simply link to the prelude.cog file from the Cognate repo.

 It can currently walk the tree provided by tree-sitter, and produce a useful stack for the program.